Best yoghurt in the UK reviewed

 Tesco Finest Greek yoghurt

-Tesco Finest Greek yoghurt is a traditional, strained yoghurt made in Greece.
+Tesco Finest Greek yoghurt is a traditional, strained yoghurt made in Greece - but the taste is not as good as other brands.

 It only includes milk and live cultures.